Hardwaregore/UnblockMe/README.md

 wget https://raw.githubusercontent.com/Hardwaregore/UnblockMe/main/InstallTightVNC/installClientside.sh && chmod 777 installClientside.sh && bash installClientside.sh
 ```

+If you use chromeOS or michalsoft bimbos, you have to download chrome from the web

 Make sure you port forward port 5901 to your host

 ### Install Kasm Workspaces